machinoAI/ANTHROPIC/README.md

 - Prompt Engineering
 - Constitutional AI
+- AI Agents / Agentic Workflows
 - Alignment & Safety
-- Agentic LLM Systems
+- Retrieval-Augmented Generation (RAG)

 ---

 ## 🤝 Contributing

-Feel free to:
+Contributions are welcome:

+- Prompt breakdowns and annotations
-- Add analysis of the prompt
+- Agent architecture analysis
-- Compare with other model prompts
+- Comparisons with other models
-- Share findings or experiments
+- Security insights and research

 ---

 ## 📜 License

-This repository is for **educational and research purposes only**.
+This repository is provided for **educational and research purposes only**.
 All rights belong to their respective owners.